getnacelle/nacelle-js/packages/shopify-cart/README.md

 - ships in [tree-shakeable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) ESM, as well as UMD & IIFE formats for maximum portability
 - 100% code coverage

+## Versioning

+`@nacelle/shopify-cart` will release major updates quarterly that coincide with the Shopify Storefront API's [release schedule](https://shopify.dev/api/usage/versioning#release-schedule).
+Any new feature requests will be released with the next major update.
+Minor updates & patches will be released on an as needed basis.

 ## Usage

 ### Install